HideBa/flatcitybuf-benchmark/README.md

 }
 ```

-Note: Per-scenario thresholds are currently commented out in the default configuration.
-Uncomment and customize as needed.
+Note: Per-scenario thresholds are active in the default configuration and provide detailed performance expectations for each test scenario.

 ### Modifying Scenarios